udel-biotm-lab/BioProKGTM/textmining/README.md

     . ./scripts/export_path.sh
     ```

-## Running the EDG Tool for Argument Extraction
+## Step 6: Running the EDG Tool for Argument Extraction

 1. After testing whether the EDG system is working properly, run the script `RE_Script_For_Argument_Extraction.py` to generate the first output spreadsheet with extracted relations.
 2. Use the JSON file created in Step 4 in line 307.